philosophie/jquery.defaultvalue/README.md

 	$('#someTextInput').defaultValue();

-## Options
+## Options (and their defaults)

 	$('#someTextInput').defaultValue({
 		labelText: 'A label', // Set the text for the input's default value.
 By default it will find the corresponding label and use that value.
-		hideLabel: false, // Hide the input's corresponding label.
-Set to true by default.
+		hideLabel: true, // Hide the input's corresponding label
-		clearOnFocus: true // Immediately remove the default value when user focuses element.
-Set to false by default.
+		clearOnFocus: false, // Immediately remove the default value when user focuses element
-	});
+		preferPlaceholder: false // Use HTML5 placeholder is available in client browser });

 ## CSS